Chluuu/Chluuu/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning CG.
 - 🔭 I’m currently working on GPU programming and physical simulation.
+- 🌱 Highly intrested in cute animation roles.
 - ⚡ Emotion: calm now
 <!--
 **Chluuu/Chluuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.